nunchistudio/blacksmith/documentation/why.md

 - **Architecture reliability:** With a state-of-the-art queue and retry management system, Blacksmith makes it very difficult to lose data between an event and the finale data destination.
-The services gracefully shutdown without interrupting any active connctions and tasks.
+The services gracefully shutdown without interrupting any active connections and tasks.
 - **Flow automation:** Whenever an event happens or whenever data is received by a destination, other events can automatically be triggered using original or transformed data.
 Each event can have its own scheduling options.
 This let you have a central